In this section

 Estimates can not be provided without a plan.
 If a plan is not supplied at the time of the request, the applicant must be asked for the supply or loan of a plan.
 Ideally, the plan will have been drawn up by an architect or similar to support a planning application.
 However, a self-drawn plan may be adequate if it includes sufficient information and measurements.

-It should be made clear to the applicant that the VO is unable to incur any charge or fee for the loan or the supply of plans.
+It should be made clear that the VO is unable to incur any charge or fee for the loan or the supply of plans.

 Where required, advantage should be taken of the Electronic Line Drawing Application (ELDA), electronic survey sheet (ESS) or Cadopia.